Published online Oct 27, 2018. doi: 10.4254/wjh.v10.i10.752

 Published online: October 27, 2018

 Studies were identified by electronic search of MEDLINE, EMBASE and Cochrane Library (CENTRAL) databases until March 2018.
-The search was supplemented by manually reviewing the references of included studies and the references of the main published systematic reviews on thrombosis and PLT.
-We excluded from this review case report, small case series, commentaries, conference abstracts, papers which describing less than 10 pediatric liver transplants/year and articles published before 1990.
-Two reviewers performed study selection independently, with disagreements solved through discussion and by the opinion of a third reviewer when necessary.
+We excluded from this review case report, small case series, commentaries, conference abstracts, papers which describe less than 10 pediatric liver transplants/year and articles published before 1990.
+Two reviewers performed an independent study selection, solving any disagreements through discussion and the opinion of a third reviewer.